leedium/occ-react-component/README.md

 This example uses styled-components which helps to organize, encapsulate, and associate styling to the actual component.
-This reduces load/reques of files, avoids class name collisions, improved maintenance
+This reduces load/reques of files, avoids class name collisions, improved maintenance.

-Please be aware that this example is 500KB because it includes base64 image data.
+Please be aware to externalize styled-components and not include the dependency in you individual application

 ### Dependencies